Dhanya-Bharadwaj/portfolio-template/README.md

 # My Awesome Portfolio Template

 ![Portfolio Live Demo](https://portfoliotemplate-six.vercel.app/static/media/hero-image.b23c21c6.jpg)
-*Self-note: Please replace the image URL above with a direct link to a good screenshot of your live portfolio.*

 A sleek, responsive, and easily customizable personal portfolio template built with React and JavaScript.
 Showcase your skills, experience, projects, and contact information in a professional and engaging manner.